 of standing and pressing a 150 pound weight and would not gain nearly the benefit that he would in attempting to do 2-3 repetitions of lifting a 50 pound log to the same press position.
 The reason for this is the log is

 not balanced like the weight, has no easy grip and is unwieldy.
 The exerciser struggles to raise the weight to his chest, virtually wrestling

 with the log just to prevent it from falling, then works every part of his body, attempting to keep it balanced on his fingertips as he lifts it carefully to the topmost position.
 Try it sometime!

 Author Bill Mc Cabe accepts Archie's invitation to try it sometime!

-"try it" as he had suggested.
-As the photographs show, the lift proved to be quite a struggle for myself, even though I can routinely stand and press in
+agreed to "try it" as he had suggested.
+As the photographs show, the lift proved to be quite a struggle for myself, even though I can routinely stand

-gallon bucket with pebbles (Photo #5), or an old rice sack with sand, and do the same curl.
-Notice the entirely different feel as your body must contend with an
+5 gallon bucket with pebbles (Photo #5), or an old rice sack with sand, and do the same curl.
+Notice the entirely different feel as your body must contend

 accompanying photographs, I was not nearly so agile.)

 What Archie made look easy proved to be excruciatingly painful for myself.